 Consider a hostel.

-The bus system in Croatia is great; buses are fast, reliable, comfortable and frequent and now you can book nearly all buses online at Autotrans.
+The bus system in Croatia is great; buses are fast, reliable, comfortable and frequent and now you can book nearly all buses online at bookaway.
+Even if you get a great deal on a rental car, parking is extremely pricey especially around major destinations.
 See more about buses in Croatia.

 Limit fish dinners.

 The Adriatic is getting fished-out.
 Fishermen have to travel further to catch the fish which burns up fuel.
+And that's if the fish is even local.
+Most times it's not.
 The result is sticker-shock when you see the price of your fish.
 Save your fish dinner for the occasional splurge but feast on Croatia's scrumptious pizzas, pastas and risottos for your everyday fare.
 See more on dining in Croatia.